MatheusKS95/MatheusKS95/README.md

 ### Hi there 👋
 I'm Matheus K. Schaefer, a programmer from Brazil.
-NOTE: all my publicly available repositories are my own personal projects.
-No work-related code is available here (mostly due to NDAs).
+I'm interested in multimedia and tools programming, mostly in "lower level" programming languages such as C.

 <img align='right' src="https://matheusks95.github.io/images/sc2_block.png" alt="SpaceCrap2, a game made by me" />